Donuts (album): Background

-Recording
+Production

 Dilla's Akai MPC: it was donated to the National Museum of African American History and Culture in 2014.

-Hints of Donuts emerged as early as 2001, during J Dilla’s interview with DJ and record label owner Gilles Peterson, while promoting his debut solo album, Welcome 2 Detroit.
-When asked about the direction of the album, Dilla emphasized that listeners should expect something completely new, emphasizing that anything he had already done was exactly what he wouldn't be doing again, promising to move in a fresh direction.
+Hints of Donuts emerged as early as 2001, during J Dilla's interview with DJ and record label owner Gilles Peterson, while promoting his debut solo album, Welcome 2 Detroit (2001).
+When asked about the direction of the album, J Dilla emphasized that listeners should expect something completely new.

 Two different accounts exist regarding the recording of Donuts; according to the popular version, J Dilla worked on the album at the Cedars-Sinai Medical Center.
 (Note: Sources following the first account conflict on its exact details.)
 According to this narrative, most (or a small part) of Donuts was recorded at the hospital, using a portable turntable and Boss SP-303 sampler.
-Throughout the years, Dilla shared his latest work with friends and colleagues using short demo records, called "beat tapes".
+Throughout the years, J Dilla shared his latest work with friends and colleagues using short demo records, called "beat tapes".
 He played one of them, titled Donuts, to Madlib and Peanut Butter Wolf, the founder of Stones Throw, who then shared it with other members of the label.
-All of them loved it, but Eothen "Egon" Alapatt, Stones Throw's general manager, did not want to release it, since he thought Dilla should instead work on a sequel to Champion Sound.
-Peanut Butter Wolf convinced him that they should release an instrumental album, as Dilla was unable to record vocals due to his deteriorating condition.
-They brought vinyl records, portable turntables and samplers to the hospital, allowing Dilla to work on the album.
+All of them loved it, but Eothen "Egon" Alapatt, Stones Throw's general manager, did not want to release it, since he thought J Dilla should instead work on a sequel to Champion Sound.
+Peanut Butter Wolf convinced him that they should release an instrumental album, as J Dilla was unable to record vocals due to his deteriorating condition.
+They brought vinyl records, portable turntables and samplers to the hospital, allowing J Dilla to work on the album.
 Concerns over compensation began to arise as Stones Throw was a small company at the time.
-The label agreed on a deal where it was going to own Donuts as an asset while allowing Dilla to sell his beats from the album to other artists.
+The label agreed on a deal where it was going to own Donuts as an asset while allowing J Dilla to sell his beats from the album to other artists.

-According to Egon, "almost all of [the album]" was created before Dilla was hospitalized, but he continued working on the album during hospital stays.
+According to Egon, "almost all of [the album]" was created before J Dilla was hospitalized, but he continued working on the album during hospital stays.
 The Source magazine claimed 29 out of 31 tracks were "completed" in the hospital.
-At times, when Dilla's hands swelled up, causing pain, his mother massaged them, allowing him to continue working on the album.
-His mother, Maureen Yancey, had requested Dilla's MPC, Moog keyboard, a turntable, a laptop, an audio interface, and a crate of records to his hotel room.
-According to Kelley L. Carter of Detroit Free Press, Dilla told his doctor he was proud of the work, and that all he wanted to do was to finish the album.
-While working on the album, Dilla forbade anyone to listen to the unfinished version, and was furious when he found out his mother listened to it while he was in dialysis.
+At times, when J Dilla's hands swelled up, causing pain, his mother massaged them, allowing him to continue working on the album.
+His mother, Maureen Yancey, had requested J Dilla's MPC, Moog keyboard, a turntable, a laptop, an audio interface, and a crate of records to his hotel room.
+According to Kelley L. Carter of Detroit Free Press, J Dilla told his doctor he was proud of the work, and that all he wanted to do was finish the album.
+While working on the album, J Dilla forbade anyone to listen to the unfinished version, and was furious when he found out his mother listened to it while he was in dialysis.